matthijsgroen/RADPWA/README.md

 Experiment to building a UI using Rapid Application Development techniques.

+By using visual and non-visual component libraries, you can quickly compose user interfaces and common user interactions of project tasks.

+This project adds a layer of code execution.
+Normally code gets executed during the compilation process, and after that run-time.
+With this approach, the source code gets created in a composition process.

 ## Approach

 Use a 'transformer' that can transform a UI Definition (.json file) into application code (React)